troydieter/lhci-fargate/README.md

 >
 > ?
 What is the URL of your LHCI server? https://lhci.example.com
 >
 > ?
-What would you like to name the project? tf-fargate
+What would you like to name the project? lhci-fargate
 >
 > ?
-Where is the project's code hosted? https://github.com/example/tf-fargate
+Where is the project's code hosted? https://github.com/example/lhci-fargate
 >
 > ?
 What branch is considered the repo's trunk or main branch? main